 Instructor-led exercises: students will participate by answering questions delivered via Top Hat, and participation grades will be taken.
-Top Hat may not be done remotely.
-Student must be present inperson in class to participate on Top Hat.
-We can detect when students log in remotely to Top Hat session, and we will treat such situations as a breach of McMaster Academic Integrity Policy.
+Top Hat may not be done from outside the classroom.
+Student must be present in-person inside the classroom to participate on Top Hat.
+We can detect when students log in from outside the classroom to the Top Hat session, and we will treat such situations as a breach of McMaster Academic Integrity Policy.